-The absolutely best bobber stops to use are rubber stops and dog bone stops.
-If you are fishing with monofilament line, you should use rubber bobber stops.
-If you are using a braided line, the dog bone bobber stops are your best choice when fishing with a slip bobber.
-They are very durable and won’t slip up or down your mainline by themselves.
+The best bobber stops to use are rubber stops and 4-hole bobber stops.
+If you are fishing with a monofilament line, you should use rubber bobber stops.
+If you are using a braided line, 4-hole bobber stops are your best choice when fishing with a slip bobber.

 If you want to learn about all the advantages of using these particular types of slip bobber stops, you should most certainly continue reading this article.
 It will undoubtedly improve your fishing and catch you more fish!

-If you are in a hurry to get to the water and simply want to pick up the best slip bobbers stops, here they are:
+Pro Tip: If you are in a hurry to get fishing and simply want to pick up the best slip bobbers stops, you can check them out on Amazon right here.

 Best Slip Bobber Stops for Braided Line

-If you are fishing your slip bobber with braided line, perhaps for northern pike, bass or crappie, then you should put a dogbone slip bobber stop on your mainline!
+If you are fishing your slip bobber with braided line, perhaps for northern pike, bass, or crappie, then you should put a 4-hole bobber stop on your mainline!

 Very often, people ask me: Can you use a bobber stop on braided line?
-The answer is a clear yes, but only if that stop is a dogbone.
-I can give that answer, because I have tried out all types of bobber stops on braided line and have had plenty of bad experiences with most of them.
+The answer is yes; but only if that stop is a 4-hole.
+I can give that answer because I have tried out all types of bobber stops on braided line and have had plenty of bad experiences with most of them.

-Equally, football-shaped rubber stops will eventually start to slide up and down the braided line, which will change the set depth of your rig and can seriously affect your catch rate.
+Equally, egg-shaped rubber stops will eventually start to slide up and down the braided line, which will change the set depth of your rig and can seriously affect your catch rate.

 Because if you are presenting your bait at the wrong depth, the fish might not even see it and hence, you won’t be catching them.
 That’s why it is so important to fish with a 100% reliable slip bobber stop.